How To Find Real Crude Oil Sellers And Buyers In Nigeria

 Crude oil sellers in Nigeria on OPEC and Off-OPEC markets never advertise themselves to the general public, making it difficult for crude oil buyers to identify them.
 The only crude oil sellers that are made public are those who get lifting contracts from the NNPC, while the rest remain hidden.

-This lack of information creates difficulties for a direct crude oil transaction to be executed, causing legitimate and serious crude oil buyers to either stay away from many prospects for as long as possible, or to go in search of reputable crude oil brokers or facilitators in a bid to buy from real crude oil sellers acting on behalf of the NNPC.
+This lack of information creates difficulties for a direct crude oil transaction to be executed, causing legitimate and serious crude oil buyers to either stay away from many prospects for as long as possible or to go in search of reputable crude oil brokers or facilitators in a bid to buy from real crude oil sellers.

 If you’re a genuine crude oil buyer with a mandate, and are ready to follow the right, legitimate, and thorough procedures to get a crude oil export transaction done without cutting corners, Startup Tips Daily Media, through her sister company, Globexia, is a partner that can help you complete your successful crude oil transactions.